 Stylistically his works are almost naive, however his language is completely unique and that is why Widayat stands out, inspire by both the main schools of mid-20th century Indonesian art and the Bandung and Yogjakarta schools, but without belonging to any of them.
 Widayat is an individual and completely original artist.

 86.5cm x 59cm (34in x 23¼in).

 HK$100,000 - 150,000

 As a continuation to the Fine Chinese Paintings and Contemporary Asian Art sale at Bonhams Hong Kong on 23 November 2012, the same Californian private collector has released another 10 lots by this artist to the market.
-This batch of works includes oil on canvas as well as renditions on paper in watercolor, charcoal, pastel and gouache, demonstrating Strasser's dexterity in working with different media.
+This batch of works includes oil on canvas as well as renditions on paper in watercolour, charcoal, pastel and gouache, demonstrating Strasser's dexterity in working with different media.
 His subjects are also diverse which range from Balinese boatmen and beauties to Japanese geishas as well as his self portrait.
-These works exemplify Strasser's personal image and his fascination with Asia, also documenting his colorful and well-travelled life.
+These works exemplify Strasser's personal image and his fascination with Asia, also documenting his colourful and well-travelled life.

 Austrian-born artist Roland Strasser studied painting in Vienna and Munich in the 1910s.
-He first traveled to Indonesia in 1920 and also visited Siam, New Guinea, China, India, Mongolia, Tibet, Japan and North Africa.
+He first travelled to Indonesia in 1920 and also visited Siam, New Guinea, China, India, Mongolia, Tibet, Japan and North Africa.
 Returning to Bali in 1934, Strasser lived and painted in his studio in the mountainous area of Kintamani for the next ten years, producing many portraits, figure studies and landscapes depicting the local scene.

 For more information please contact